- Status:

 Eligibility overview

-- your organisation must have no overdue reports from previous or current grants funded via the Department of Families, Fairness and Housing (the department)
+- your organisation must have no overdue reports from previous or current grants funded via the Department of Families, Fairness and Housing

-- you must include the mandatory attachments in an acceptable format.
+- you must include the mandatory attachments.

 Funding is available to organisations based in Victoria.

-Applicants must have a current Australian Business Number (ABN) and be either:
+To be eligible to apply for a grant, your organisation must have a current Australian Business Number (ABN) and be either:

 - a registered Victorian government secondary school, or